rocket-pool/docs.rocketpool.net/docs/en/odao/monitoring.md

 - Monitoring the health of your Execution and/or Consensus clients (if you run local clients)
 - Ensuring your node is regularly submitting the required transactions to the chain for status updates
 - Ensuring you have a sufficient ETH balance in your node wallet to execute those transactions
-- Routinely applying updates to the Smartnode, your clients (if applicable), and your Operating System
+- Routinely applying updates to the Smart Node, your clients (if applicable), and your Operating System
 - Monitoring the health of the other Oracle DAO members, and communicating with them if you believe their node(s) are not functioning properlyS

-In this section, we'll describe a few examples of how to do these via the Smartnode's built-in [Grafana](https://grafana.com/) support.
+In this section, we'll describe a few examples of how to do these via the Smart Node's built-in [Grafana](https://grafana.com/) support.

 ## The Standard Rocket Pool Dashboard

-The Smartnode provides a convenient dashboard that allows you to monitor many of the metrics listed above.
+The Smart Node provides a convenient dashboard that allows you to monitor many of the metrics listed above.
 There is one dashboard for each Consensus Client.
 Below is an example of the dashboard for Nimbus: